Virginia Fair Housing Act: An Overview

 Who Does the Virginia Fair Housing Law and Regulations Apply To?

-Essentially, any person or entity that is involved in the process of securing housing must follow Fair Housing Laws, including:
+Essentially, any person or entity that is involved in the process of securing housing must follow laws, including:

 - Landlords